pabloelt/pabloelt.github.io/content/project/project5/index.md

 * This article presents a technical explanation of the development process followed in the project.
 * Source code can be found [here](https://github.com/pabloelt/lead-scoring-analysis-and-segmentation).
+* You can also test the [Lead Scoring Analyzer](https://lead-scoring-analyzer-web-app.streamlit.app/) web application.

 ---